-This edition was published by Dell on March 4, 2003 in paperback and has 361 pages.
+This historical romance is a paperback edition that was published by Dell on March 4, 2003 and has 361 pages.

 This is the middle of three prequels for the Bedwyn Saga historical romance series.
 Yeah, it was a surprise to me, too.
 The couple focus is on Kit and Lauren.